trondhindenes/Flauthority/README.md

 run with the default loglevel of warning

 ### Generate a CA using the default openssl file
-Run this inside the backend container after it's started the first time:
+Run this inside the backend container after it's started the first time in order to generate the certificate:

 Get into the container by issuing `docker exec -it <backend-container-id> /bin/bash`